 In a normal year, Sosis would be heading abroad for eight to 10 weeks while studying Arabic, one of 15 languages the program supports students to study.
 This year, 2020 summer trips have been suspended in accordance with government travel advisories related to the COVID-19 pandemic.

-"Although CLS has had to suspend in-country programming due to COVID-19, Roni will be able to participate in virtual programming and earn CLS Alumni status, which includes federal hiring preferences, said Richelle Bernazzoli, associate director of Undergraduate Research and National Fellowships at CMU.
-"We are very excited for them."
+"Although CLS has had to suspend in-country programming due to COVID-19, Roni will be able to participate in virtual programming and earn CLS Alumni status, which includes federal hiring preferences," said Richelle Bernazzoli, associate director of Undergraduate Research and National Fellowships at CMU.
+"We are very excited for him."

 "What an important opportunity the CLS Program offers to students to build on their already impressive skills and experiences as passionate learners," Polansky said.
 "Study of additional languages and engagement with other cultures open ways to learn more about oneself and others, and to gain understanding of diverse perspectives.
 How crucial these abilities are in our linguistically and culturally complex world!"